Oregon using Facebook to remind inactive voters to register

 In addition, California-based Facebook stepped up policing of its social network after authorities said Russian agents ran political influence operations on its platform aimed at swaying the 2016 presidential election.

+“We’re glad the Oregon Secretary of State’s office is able to use Facebook to help reach inactive voters and let them know how they can cast a ballot this fall,” said Andy Stone, a Facebook spokesman.

-People in Oregon can become an inactive voter after being mailed a ballot or other election material that is returned as undeliverable; not voting or registering in 10 years; if their ballot has been challenged; or if the person is imprisoned on a felony conviction.
+Oregonians can become inactive voters after being mailed a ballot or other election material that is returned as undeliverable; not voting or registering in 10 years or as few as five years in some counties; if their ballot has been challenged; or if they’re imprisoned on a felony conviction.

 Richardson’s chief of staff Deb Royal said the inactive voter list was cross-referenced with Facebook users who are Oregon residents.

+Having inactive status means a person is still registered to vote but won’t receive a ballot unless he or she provides a county with updated registration information to return their registration status to active.
+An inactive-status voter can also complete an online voter registration form at OregonVotes.gov to become active again.

+As of August, 2.7 million people were registered to vote in Oregon— a 3 percent increase over 2017, according to elections division statistics.
+Oregon’s total population is around 4.1 million.

-The ad features Richardson speaking directly to voters who have been listed as inactive, encouraging them to update their registration to receive a ballot in the mail.
+The video outreach features Richardson speaking directly to voters who have been listed as inactive, encouraging them to update their registration to receive a ballot in the mail.
 A link will be included for voters to take care of their registration, Royal said.

 The outreach will run until the voter registration deadline on Oct.
 16, his office said.